 Stockholm, Sweden, is a dynamic city that deserves more than a 24-hour visit.
-But when time is short — as it was for us — the compact downtown is easy to navigate and packed with kid-friendly attractions.
+But when time is short — as it was for us — the compact downtown makes spending only one day in Stockholm doable, as it is easy to navigate and packed with kid-friendly attractions.
 The city is situated on an archipelago comprised of 14 islands, with well-connected transportation options that range from medieval bridges to modern ferries.
 As Sweden’s capital, Stockholm celebrates more than 750 years of history, on full display in the architecture and museums spread out around the city.

 The expansion of Norwegian Air into North American markets has opened the door to more nonstop and reasonably priced flights to Stockholm from destinations across the U.S. If a stop in Stockholm is an option for your flight itinerary, it’s worth building in a 24-hour layover to soak up the city’s maritime history and seaside ambiance.

 The 50-minute Royal Canal Tour is a great introduction to the history of Stockholm and the layout of the city.
 Audioguides and a map keep jet-lagged kids entertained as the scenery alternates between city scenes and parks, aided by interesting historical commentary.
 During summer, there are many more options for cruises around the archipelago, while wintertime sees more limited schedules and tours.

 The old town of Stockholm, Gamla Stan, is a maze of narrow, cobblestoned medieval streets connected by bridges to other islands.
 It’s a fun place to wander, as there’s always something interesting down the alleyways, and it’s home to the Royal Palace and a variety of museums.